-There are many different methods you can use to invest in the Austrian Traded Index, so you need to be selective.
+There are many different methods you can use, so you need to be selective.
 Just as you would typically evaluate multiple banks before choosing one in which to open a savings account, you’ll want to do the same for various Austrian Traded Index investment options before making your selection.
 Here are the most popular options available:

 An ETF (exchange-traded fund) is an investment fund that can be traded on a stock exchange during trading hours, much like a stock.
 ETFs can hold different assets, such as individual stocks, bonds, or commodities, and also serve as a proxy for a stock index such as the Austrian Traded Index.
-An Austrian Traded Index ETF can be an effective, low-cost way to invest in the Austrian Traded Index, while still retaining the flexibility that comes with buying individual stocks.
 Still, an Austrian Traded Index ETF can become volatile and dangerous during a bear market, when market indices fall sharply.

 This method of investing is a good idea if you want the diversification of the Austrian Traded Index, combined with low fees and owning an asset that’s quick and easy to trade.

-Another way to invest in the Austrian Traded Index is to use an online broker to buy shares of all 20 stocks that the index tracks.
+Another option is to use an online broker to buy shares of all 20 stocks that the index tracks.
 This way, you can decide which stocks you want to keep longer-term, and which ones you want to sell – something you can’t do if you invest in the index as a whole.
 The downside is that making 20 separate transactions to buy each stock (as well as separate transactions whenever you sell any of the stocks you think won’t perform well) will lead to hefty transaction fees and also take up more of your time.